 But some hope they will find justice if criminal charges are brought against the company's executives.

-A federal grand jury in Boston has been investigating the Framingham-based New England Compounding Center for more than a year now.
-It's unclear whether the company or its principals will face criminal charges.
+A federal grand jury in Boston has been investigating the Framingham-based New England Compounding Center for more than a year.

-The FBI recently made a plea through its website, asking anyone who received one of the tainted steroid shots to fill out a questionnaire describing where and how they received the injections and their illnesses.
+The FBI recently asked anyone who received one of the tainted steroid shots to fill out a questionnaire about the injections and their illnesses.

 More than 750 people were sickened in 20 states, including 64 who died.